Radiance Of The Seas accidents and incidents

 On most 2011 cruises, the ship was departing and arriving in homeport Tampa Florida under orders of USCG assigned COTP (“Captain of The Port Order”).
 This situation was caused by malfunction of one of the vessel’s 2 Azipods (propulsion units).

-The propulsion system issue made the ship inoperative for maneuvering in port and required tractor tugs to escort it every time it was in Tampa Bay (arriving or departing) for safety reasons (in case the other Azipod fails too).
+The propulsion system issue made the ship inoperative for manoeuvring in port and required tractor tugs to escort it every time it was in Tampa Bay (arriving or departing) for safety reasons (in case the other Azipod fails too).
 The problem was fixed in late Autumn when the ship entered drydock for a scheduled refurbishment.